Decoding Cellular Signaling and Proteolytic Regulation

 The National Institute of Food and Agriculture (NIFA), USDA-NIFA

-BARD, US-Israel Binational Agricultural Research and Development Fund
+, US-Israel Binational Agricultural Research and Development Fund

 The Green Initiative Fellowship (TGIF)